gnuarmeclipse/gnuarmeclipse.github.io-source/pages/debug/openocd.md

 * click the **Restore Defaults** button
 * the plug-in will suggest the default values computed when Eclipse started; if a new version of OpenOCD was installed while Eclipse was active, restart Eclipse and click again the Restore Defaults button
 * check the **Executable** field; it must define the name of the command line OpenOCD executable; in most cases it should be set correctly; if not, edit it to match the correct name;
-* check the **Folder** field; it must point to the actual folder where the OpenOCD tools were installed on your platform, for example `C:\Program Files\GNU ARM Eclipse\OpenOCD\bin` on Windows, `/Applications/GNU ARM Eclipse/OpenOCD/bin/` on OS X, or `/opt/gnuarmeclipse/openocd/bin/` on GNU/Linux
+* check the **Folder** field; it must point to the actual folder where the OpenOCD tools were installed on your platform, for example `C:\Program Files\GNU ARM Eclipse\OpenOCD\bin` on Windows, `/Applications/GNU ARM Eclipse/OpenOCD/bin/` on macOS, or `/opt/gnuarmeclipse/openocd/bin/` on GNU/Linux
 * click the **OK** button

 By default, the GDB server is defined as `${openocd_path}/${openocd_executable}`; these two macros are automatically set by the above preference page; for portability reasons, it is recommended to define the path to the OpenOCD relative to this variable in all your debug configurations, to have a single place to update the path when you want to use another version of the OpenOCD tools installed in a different location.